-GHG emission reduction target types can broadly be divided into absolute and intensity targets.
+The GHG emission reduction target types can broadly be divided into absolute and intensity targets.
 All types of absolute targets based on GHG emissions and intensity targets based on GHG reductions per unit of X are valid for scoring in the method, such as:

-- Physical intensity targets: based on GHG emissions per unit of production e.g. CO2eq / kWh for Power Generation - Economic intensity targets: based on GEVA (GHG emissions per unit of value added) or revenue. - Intensity targets where the conversion to absolute GHG emissions is disclosed.
+- physical intensity targets based on GHG emissions per unit of production, e.g. CO2e/ kWh for power generation; - economic intensity targets based on GEVA (GHG emissions per unit of value added) or revenue; and - > intensity targets where the conversion to absolute GHG emissions is disclosed.